- News /

 “It’s important RTS meters are upgraded urgently, to avoid some consumer appliances failing to function normally after the switchover date.
 For residents on an Economy 7 tariff this could mean your meter stops changing between cheaper night-time rates (off-peak) and more expensive daytime (on peak) rates, potentially costing you more.”

-Whilst energy suppliers are obliged to replace RTS meters before the June 30th deadline, PEC advisors have seen a worrying number of cases where RTS meters have been wrongly registered by suppliers as different sorts of meters, meaning energy firms haven’t contacted clients to arrange replacements to be installed.
+Whilst energy suppliers are obliged to replace RTS meters, PEC advisors have seen a worrying number of cases where RTS meters have been wrongly registered by suppliers as different sorts of meters, meaning energy firms haven’t contacted clients to arrange replacements to be installed.

 Liam added: